Growing Tomatoes in Planter Boxes: A Complete Guide

 According to the University of New Hampshire, a general recommendation is to plant one tomato plant per four or five-gallon container.

-Watering and Feeding Your Container Tomatoes
+How to Water and Feed Your Container Tomatoes

 Tomatoes are thirsty and hungry plants.
 In planters, that means they’ll need a little extra attention.